 Your child may come home from school and say that they have a girlfriend or boyfriend.
 Ask them questions about this person, what they like about that person, and what it means to them to have a girlfriend or boyfriend.
 Let this lead to a conversation about what it means to be a respectful and loyal friend.
+But think wisely about whether you'll encourage relationships.
+Check out "Are Elementary Crushes All Innocent?"
 After a playdate, your child may tell you their friend said they don't want to be friends anymore.
 Your child might be devastated and cry themselves to sleep, but the next day at school, they play together again.
 Have a conversation with your child about the importance of being both strong and kind, and give vocabulary to your child to tell their friend that their feelings were hurt.